anav5704/anav.dev/src/content/research/the-evolution-of-software-engineering-roles-due-to-emerging-technologies.md

 nausea and dizziness.
 This is caused when the brain receives mixed signals i.e., the eyes register digital signals, while your inner the knows that the body is in the real world.

+## Extended Reality in Software Development Life Cycle

-## Requirements Gathering / Planning
+### Requirements Gathering / Planning

 In this phase, meetings are held with stakeholders and information on the problem domain is gathered.
 With the emergence of XR technologies like immersive augmented reality (IAR),